Trump appears virtually in Manhattan court for first time since felony charges

 Trump appears virtually in Manhattan criminal court for first time since felony charges

-The former president’s criminal trial for allegedly faslsifying business records begins March 2024
+The former president’s criminal trial for allegedly falsifying business records begins March 2024

 Donald Trump appeared virtually in Manhattan criminal court on 23 May for the first time since he was charged with 34 felony counts of falsifying business records.